gowthaminalla/vsdbbcud4f/README.md

 ## PIN DESCRIPTIONS
 1) pin A is where the input is given
 2) pin EN is the enable pin which is used to determine the mode of the circuit (input/output)
-3) pin PO is one of the NAND gate inputs
+3) pin PI is the input to the PAD cell
 4) pin PUEN is used to pull-up the input when it is in floating state
 5) pin PDEN is used to pull-down the input when it is floating state
 6) pin Y is the output
-7) pin PO is the output of the NAND gate where Y and PO are the inputs.
+7) pin PO is the output of the PAD cell
 ## TYPICAL PERFORMANCE CHARACTERISTICS
 ## specifications of the IP
  ![image](https://user-images.githubusercontent.com/66250226/85953985-de591d00-b991-11ea-9d62-3d8c232a24f3.png)